jamiebclark/tautulli-to-simkl/README.md

 ```

 ### Environment variables
 Create a `.env` file in the root of your directory.
-Start with the `.env.template` file:
+You can use `.env.template` as the basis for your file:

 ```
 # The base path to your Tautulli installation